-A: The provider should allocate resources as needed, to relieve the IT staff from the burden of juggling DR, while working on higher day-to-day priorities in the production environment.
-It is important to know exactly what the DR provider is providing and that you have the resources you need as you need it.
-If a disaster occurs, you need to ensure that you can operate business safely out of the DR data center for a potentially extended period.
+A: If a disaster occurs, you will need to operate business safely out of the DR data center for a potentially extended period.
 Unfortunately, many providers do not have the backend infrastructure and resources to cover customer workloads.
-This could be a problem when a failover event occurs, and you discover (to late) the data center environment is not the kind of infrastructure you would want to run on.
+This could be a problem when a failover event occurs, and you discover too late the data center environment does not perform as advertised.
 The ultimate proof point to resource allocation is testing the company resources that matter.
-Pay attention to the user experience during the test because it is likely a prelude to what will occur in a real disaster scenario.
-With a DR provider who modifies resource allocation as customer’s requirements change and the willingness to integrate new technologies into the DR environment, you may find that your failover experience is better than your current primary environment.
-Resources matter.
-Unfortunately, if the DR provider does not have the right allocation on the backend, the DR solution will not work.
+It’s important to pay close attention to the user experience during the test because it is likely a prelude to what will occur in a real disaster scenario.
+An expert DR provider can modify resource allocation as a customer’s requirements change, as well as be able to integrate new technologies into the DR environment as needed.

-Q: Can you provide us with information about your company finances, history, and experience?
-Have you won any awards?
+Q: Can you provide us with information about your company finances, history and experience?
+Do you have references we can contact?

 A: By gathering recent financial information you can gauge provider’s business solvency.
 You also want a provider who has extensive experience in disaster recovery and years of successful engagements.
 Ask for referrals, testimonials and case studies.
-See if the provider is respected in the industry.
+You may also want to ask your colleagues what they may know to determine if the provider is respected in the industry.

-Choosing a Disaster Recovery partner is important to your business continuity.
-As “the devil is in the details”, you need to ask potential providers the detailed questions that will inform you about their skillset, resources, ability and determination to successfully work with you and your team to assess, strategize, implement and operate your DR solution to be ready for any disaster that may occur.
+Choosing a disaster recovery partner is important to your business continuity.
+As “the devil is in the details,” you need to ask potential providers the questions that will uncover the details that will inform you about their skillset, resources, ability and determination to ensure your success.
+The right DR partner will be a part of your team and get your back during any disaster.

 For further information, refer to Data Recovery as a Services (DRaaS).